Must Know Facts About Assisted Living Wait Lists

 1. Assisted Living Communities Have Limited Availability

-As of 2013, assisted living communities across the nation had an 89% occupancy rate according the National Investment Center.
+As of 2013, assisted living communities across the nation had an 89% occupancy rate according Leading Age.
 This means that there is a good chance that your preferred community is full.
 Westermann estimates that 35—45% of senior living communities are fully occupied or nearly full.

 2. Wait Lists Require Deposits

 Most senior communities require payment to be added to a wait list.
 Fortunately, most community wait list deposits are fully refundable at any time.
 The cost of the deposit can vary significantly between communities.
 Westermann says he has “seen wait list deposits range from $250—$2,000 for independent living, assisted living and memory care.”

 3. Not All Wait List Policies Are the Same

 Westermann stresses that families should understand the deposit process when they are shopping for assisted living or memory care due to immediate need.
 Some communities will hold a specific apartment 15—30 days for a family that has made a refundable deposit.
 Other communities may offer “first right of refusal.”

 A first right of refusal occurs when a second family becomes interested in an apartment the first family has already deposited on.
 The community normally gives the first family at least 24 hours to elect if they want to take an apartment.
 If the family elects to not take the apartment they can change their first right of refusal to a different apartment or keep their position on the wait list for the next available apartment.

 Make sure to speak with a staff member at your preferred community if you have questions about their wait list policy.